dotadraft/dotadraft_ui/README.md

 ## Disclaimer

-- Read the "about" in Dotadraft application
+- Read the "about" in the Dotadraft application
 - Use at own risk
 - There will be bugs
 - Dota 2 is a registered trademark of Valve Corporation